Green Living: Natural Organic Bedding

 Sweet Organic Dreaming!
 Creating a chemical free sanctuary in the bedroom

-- By Jessica Goldblatt Barber; Owner/Operator Interiors Green, a Green Living store in Bethlehem, NH.
+- By Jessica Goldblatt Barber; Owner/Operator Interiors Green, a Green Living store in New Hampshire.

 We spend over a third of our lifetimes in the bedroom.
 Sleep is a time for our bodies to heal, renew, and rejuvenate.
 Considering how critical good sleep and rest is to good health, if you’re going to make one room in the house as chemical free as possible, make it your bedroom.